mozilla/skywriter/docs/releases/notes06.html.markdown

 * The Customizable package includes the new "dryice" build tool.
 Using dryice, you can build an embedded version with whichever collection of plugins you need.
 * The Command Line is back, mounted at the bottom of the editor.
+It is not yet available in the Embedded version.
 * Command line output is now in a view that appears above the command line.
   This view automatically disappears when you leave the command line, but it can also be "pinned" below the editor.